iftakharul-islam/blog-reading-progress-bar/README.md

 = How can I customize the appearance of the progress bar? =

-You can modify the color and height of the progress bar by navigating to 'Settings' > 'Reading Progress Bar' in the WordPress dashboard.
+You can modify the color and height of the progress bar by navigating to 'Settings' > 'Blog Reading Progress Bar' in the WordPress dashboard.
 Use the provided options to adjust the settings to your liking.

 = Can I enable the progress bar on specific posts only?